Egon-Framework/status-api-schema/README.md

 ### Linting Standards

-Project specific API standards are enforce using the `spectral` linting utility.
+Project specific API standards are enforced using the `spectral` linting utility.
 The following command will validate API definitions against requirements defined in the `.spectral.yml` config file:

 ```bash